RustySnek/Elixirus/README.md

-### 📒 A better replacement for Synergia Learning Managment System web interface
+### 📒 A better replacement for Synergia Learning Management System web interface
 **Elixirus** is a web application written in Elixir Phoenix for the librus_apix web scraper, providing a superior replacement for the native Librus web interface.

 Check out the app [here](https://elixirus.rustysnek.xyz)